SDWC is all about promoting the study of the art of writing in all its aspects. We really are, it says so in our constitution.

-Everyone is welcome at the main group meeting, which currently takes place via Zoom, although in the past we have used a committee room in Swansea.
-We meet on the first Wednesday of each month, to hear from other authors and discuss the otherwise solitary experience of writing.
+Everyone is welcome at the main group meeting, which takes place on the first Wednesday of each month.
+Currently the venue is the Taliesin Centre in Swansea, with a Zoom link for those who can’t attend in person, but please see details of individual events.
+At these meetings, we hear from authors and discuss the otherwise solitary experience of writing.
 We sometimes run workshops.
 If you would like to attend as a guest, please Email the Secretary

-For members only, we hold a Feedback Group Meeting, usually on the third Thursday of the month, to share our writing and give each other supportive feedback.
+As well as our main monthly meetings, we have a Feedback Group which meets on the third Thursday of the month, where members share their writing and give each other supportive feedback.

-These gatherings are friendly and informal.
-If you are interested in attending as a member, please see the Membership Application Form
+These gatherings are friendly and informal and are only open to members.
+If you are interested in becoming a member, please see the Membership Application Form

 We occasionally publish anthologies of members writing, which sometimes include the winning or shortlisted stories from our external competitions.